fejes713 / 30-seconds-of-interviews

 Value was true.

-REST (REpresentational State Transfer) is a software design pattern for network architecture.
+*/REST (REpresentational State Transfer) is a software design pattern for network architecture.
 A RESTful web application exposes data in the form of information about its resources.

 Generally, this concept is used in web applications to manage state.
 With most applications, there is a common theme of reading, creating, updating, and destroying data.
-Data is modularized into separate tables like posts
+Data is modularized into separate tables like posts, users, comments, and a RESTful API exposes access to this data with:

-Here is an example of the URL and HTTP method with a posts
+Here is an example of the URL and HTTP method with a posts resource:

 getMoreData(a, function(b) {